Serendipity on their Side.

 But Pete, our yellow toy elephant with a twinkle in his eyes, was just sitting quietly on his shelf… until one day when he couldn’t keep quiet anymore and told me that he had a story to tell.
 Could I help him?

 Turns out, my children’s book- Happy Friends was just that.

 JEN: I know.
 So super sweet.
 The simplicity of that inspiration!!
 Well, let’s take a quick walk down to the waterfall so we can take in the sounds of nature and you can prepare for this evening’s events.
 The time has flown.
 I did mean to ask what your future plans are though Pat.
 We can’t leave without knowing what’s next—besides time with our kids—of course.

 PAT: Well, I have many children’s books in my plans for the future, most of them about dogs!
 Fun stories, some sad ones as well—they are based on true events.
 One needs to raise awareness about animals’ feelings and their status and import in our busy lives.

 JEN: Yes, I agree.
-Your FOUR latest books that you’ve just released after Happy Friends and Joyful Trouble remind me of the tremendous stories you hear of around the world about Unlikely Animal Friends.
+Your FOUR latest books (that you’ll be releasing in the next few weeks) after your well loved-Happy Friends and Joyful Trouble, remind me of the tremendous stories you hear of around the world about Unlikely Animal Friends.
 They are utterly heart-warming.
 There’s been so many beautiful reviews and guest posts for your books.
 We loved your cover reveals for: Puppy, The Lion and the Dog, The Elephant and the Sheep, The Cheetah and the Dog.
 OHHH!
 What treasures!